 Pav Bhaji Masala – This is my secret ingredient!
 You can use any store-bought pav bhaji masala or make your own at home.
-It instantly enhances the flavour of this simple bhurji.
+It instantly enhances the flavor of this simple bhurji.

-Spice Powders – You will need a few everyday spice powders like coriander powder, turmeric powder, red chili powder, salt, roasted cumin powder, and garam masala powder.
+Spice Powders – You will need a few everyday spice powders like coriander powder, turmeric powder, red chilli powder, salt, roasted cumin powder, and garam masala powder.

-Oil – Oil or ghee, both work well in this bhurji recipe.
+Oil – I like to use a mix of oil and ghee to make this sabji.
 For a richer taste, you can use butter.

-Others – You will also need cumin seeds, asafetida (hing), onions, fresh ginger, garlic, tomatoes, green chilies, lime juice, and cilantro (coriander).
+Others – You will also need cumin seeds, asafetida (hing), onions, fresh ginger, garlic, tomatoes, green chillies, lime juice, and cilantro (fresh coriander leaves).

 How To Make Palak Paneer Bhurji